eieiphyoaung/demo-consul-101-cicd/README.md

 ## Service Registration

-Services are automatically registered with Consul using the `register-services.sh` script, which:
+Services are automatically registered with Consul using the `register-services.sh` script

-1. Detects all running counting and dashboard containers
-2. Extracts their IP addresses from the Docker network
-3. Generates Consul service definitions
-4. Registers each service with health checks
-5. Verifies registration status

 ### Manual Registration